Decorah offers many interesting and fun things to do including:

 Phone: (563) 382-6552

 Vesterheim is America's oldest and largest museum devoted to one immigrant group and comprises a complex of 15 historic buildings, costumes, furniture, decorations, and fine arts reflective of Norwegian immigrant life.
+The museum earned the People’s Choice Site of the Year Award from the Silos and Smokestacks National Heritage Area in 2014.
 Open year-round except major holidays during the months November through April, Mon.-Sun., with admission charge.
 Luther students, faculty, and staff receive complimentary admission.
 Located at 502 West Water.
 Call (563) 382-9681 or visit the Vesterheim website for more information.